 USS Lead Superfund Site

-The Proposed Explanation of Significant Differences (46 pp, 1.79 MB, About PDF) documents the significant increase between the estimated cost of the cleanup selected in the Record of Decision (81pp, 7.71 MB, About PDF) for Zones 2 and 3 of Operable Unit 1 of the site and the current estimated cost.
-The original estimated cleanup cost was $22.8 million; currently, the cost estimate has been revised to $84.9 million.
-Even with this projected increase in costs, EPA has determined that the cleanup selected in the 2012 ROD—excavation of contaminated soil and off-site disposal—is still the correct remedy for Zones 2 and 3 and continues to meet the requirements of the National Oil and Hazardous Substances Contingency Plan.
+Read the Explanation of Significant Differences (PDF) (167 pp, 2.94 MB, About PDF) that documents the significant increase in cost between the estimated cost of the remedy selected in the 2012 Record of Decision for Zones 2 and 3 of Operable Unit 1 of the site and the current estimated cost of the remedy for those two Zones.
+Previously, the estimated cost for Zones 2 and 3 was $22.8 million; currently, the estimate is $84.9 million.